- Understanding the Model Context Protocol (MCP) for AI Integration

 Looking Ahead to Part 3: Implementing an MCP Server

-With a solid understanding of MCP’s technical architecture – from message formats and transports to capability discovery and invocation – we are ready to get our hands dirty in Part 3.
-In the next installment, we will build a simple MCP server step-by-step.
+We now have a solid understanding of MCP’s technical architecture.
+Right from message formats and transports to capability discovery and invocation.
+We are now ready to get our hands dirty in Part 3.
+In the next blog post, we will build a simple MCP server step-by-step.
 This implementation will illustrate how to put the concepts into practice.
 Here’s a quick preview of what we’ll cover:

 By the end of Part 3, you’ll have a working MCP server and a deep appreciation of how all the pieces come together in code.
 Armed with the architectural knowledge from this post and the hands-on experience from the next, you’ll be well-equipped to integrate AI assistants with external data and tools in a standardized, robust way.
 Stay tuned – in Part 3 we’ll bring MCP from theory to reality!